My Dream

 Venue rentals

 We’d rent the sanctuary out for a modest fee that allows us to further our programs without being out of reach.
 Weddings would probably be free for volunteers?
+I don’t know, it just sounds like a fun little perk.
+Although, if you’re planning on getting married every other year, we might have to cut you off at some point.
 I’ve joked about becoming a wedding officiant for years, might as well make that come full-circle.
-I think my dad always expected me to become a pastor secretly—ain’t happening, but perhaps we could meet in the middle?
+I think my dad always expected me to become a pastor, secretly—ain’t happening, but perhaps we could meet in the middle?
 Ha!

 Stage rentals

-I really want to host drag shows and plays, if you want a stage and want to benefit the local community all-in-one go, here’s your spot.
+I really want to host drag shows, plays, and concerts.
+If you want a stage and want to benefit the local community all-in-one go, here’s your spot.

 Classroom and office rentals

 If there are extra rooms that we don’t need for other purposes, why not rent it out?
-This all really depends on the “church”
+This all really depends on the “church,” but I love the idea of even having a co-working space.

 Thrift Store